Data Protection for Mobile Mapping

 - Replacement (last face from left)

-Another risk is fines.
-Last year, the Swedish data protection authority (DPA) had fined Skellefteå High School Board for SEK 200,000 (approx. €18,600) for using facial recognition technology to verify 22 pupils' attendance in lessons for three weeks.
+In 2019, the Swedish data protection authority (DPA) had fined Skellefteå High School Board for SEK 200,000 (approx. €18,600) for using facial recognition technology to verify 22 pupils' attendance in lessons for three weeks.

 In particular, the DPA highlighted that the school had violated several articles of the General Data Protection Regulation, including: